----------------------- ----------------------

 3. Approval

-Once the contract amendment is drafted, the parties will sign the contract to show their approval of changes.
+Once the contract amendment is drafted, the parties will sign it to show they approve the changes.

 4. Execution